List of PSA engines: Douvrin

-NOTE: The six-cylinder PRV engine (Peugeot, Renault, Volvo) was built in the same factory in Douvrin, France.
+NOTE : The six-cylinder PRV engine (Peugeot, Renault, Volvo) was built in the same factory in Douvrin, in northern France between Lens and Béthune.
+The "X" engine—found in the Peugeot 104 and 205, Citroën Visa and LNA, Talbot Samba, and Renault 14—represented the entry-level offering among the "Douvrin" engines.

 DT

 The DT is a family of diesel V6 engines shared between the PSA Group, Jaguar Land Rover and Ford Motor Company (where it is called AJD-V6).